jpazzini/MAPD-B/mysql/README.md

 Lectures for Management and Analysis of Physics Datasets course MSc in Physic of Data at University of Padua 2021-2022.

-## Pre-requisites

-Clone this repo if has not already been done.

-Download the `IMDb_pruned` file at the link you can find on the course moodle (~350 MB) and place it under the `MAPD-B/mysql/dbs/` path.

 ## Docker

 All exercises are run using Docker.